brix-ag/camunda-connector-utils/README.md

   - All properties in that field's class are loaded
   - Default groupId and conditions for the properties are inherited by default but can be set on the annotation
   - propertyIds still have to be globally unique
+- Improvement: If a value comes from the field name, then it can be overwritten with @SerializedName, so the precedence is explicitly specified value, value from @Serialized name, field name.
 - Set Java version to 11 we don't really need 17 for just the template generator